Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Discrete Approximation

 By Lemma \ref{ch3:lemma:functionalLLN} and Lemma \ref{ch3:LemmaCTight} we know

 By this and the uniform moment bound of $\sup_n\ex(L_n(T))$ in Lemma \ref{lemma:L_nBound}, there exists a constant $A$ independent of $C, \e, n$ such that

 By choosing $C$ arbitrarily large, we see

 Hence $Z_n$ satisfies (ii) of Lemma \ref{ch3:LemmaCTight}.
-Condition (i) follows from Remark \ref{ch3:remark:Ctight} and the fact that $Z_n(0) = 0$ almost surely, and completes our verification of conditions (i)-(ii) of Lemma \ref{ch3:LemmaCTight} sufficient for $C$-tightness of $\{Z_n : n \in \N\}$. \end{proof}
+Condition (i) follows from Remark \ref{ch3:remark:Ctight} and the fact that $Z_n(0) = 0$ almost surely.
+This completes our verification of conditions (i)-(ii) of Lemma \ref{ch3:LemmaCTight} sufficient for $C$-tightness of $\{Z_n : n \in \N\}$. \end{proof}

 \begin{cor} The collection of processes $\{(S_n, Z_n, V_n) : n \in \N\}$ is $C$-tight in $D([0, T], \R^3)$ with the Skorohod topology. \end{cor} \begin{remark} As topological spaces, $D([0, T], \R^d)$ with the Skorohod topology is not equivalent to $D([0, T], \R)^d$ with the product topology.
 However, because the marginals are $C$-tight this a non-issue essentially because uniform convergence to a continuous function becomes the same in both spaces.
 See the comment in Jacod and Shiryaev \cite[VI.1.21]{Shiryaev}. \end{remark} \begin{proof} Note that $S_n$ is $C$-tight by Donsker's theorem, while $C$-tightness of $V_n = v - KL_n$, and $Z_n$, follow from Corollary \ref{ch3:corL_ntight}, and Lemma \ref{ch3:Z_nIsTight}, respectively.
 By Skorohod's representation theorem, every subsequence of $(S_n, Z_n, V_n)$ converging to a limiting process $(S, Z, V)$ can be assumed to converge almost surely in the product metric $d \times d \times d$, the product metric on $D([0, T], \R)^3$.
 By $C$-tightness of the marginals, $S, Z, V$ are all continuous, so that $(S, Z, V)$ is a continuous process.
 As in Remark \ref{ch3:remark:convInUnif}, this implies the subsequence of $(S_n, Z_n, V_n)$ converges to $(S, Z, V)$ almost surely in the uniform norm, which implies almost sure convergence in $D([0, T], \R^3)$ under the Skorohod metric.
 Thus, $(S_n, Z_n, V_n)$ is $C$-tight as a collection of processes with paths in $D([0, T], \R^3)$. \end{proof}